 2. Where can I study?

-There are thirteen participating universities in Jiangsu province that offer a wide range of courses and specializations -including more than five dozen programs in English!
+There are fourteen participating universities in Jiangsu province that offer a wide range of courses and specializations -including more than five dozen programs in English!

 3. Are courses available in English?

 Yes!
 Dozens of programs are taught in English across the partner universities.
 And note that Xi’an Jiaotong-Liverpool University offers all programs and courses in English.
 In addition, it may be possible to arrange reading, project-based or lab-based courses with instructors that can speak English to ensure that you obtain program credits in your discipline.
 We will work with you through the application process to identify a host university that can provide some such courses in your program of study.
 In your application, you will be asked to identify any specific course credits that you might require.
 The Jiangsu program office is very helpful in arranging for the availability of specific course credits.